-Home » Album Eras » Taylor Swift Era
+The Taylor Swift Era

-Taylor Swift Era
+Songs on Taylor Swift

 Leaving Pennsylvania

-Taylor was born on December 13, 1989, in Reading, Pennsylvania.
-Her father, Scott Kingsley Swift, was a financial advisor, and her mother, Andrea Gardner Swift (née Finlay), was a homemaker who worked previously as a mutual fund marketing executive.
-Taylor also has a younger brother named Austin.
-Her parents intentionally raised their kids in the country, on a Christmas tree farm with a grape arbor and seven horses, while Taylor’s father commuted to work.
-“I had the most magical childhood, running free and going anywhere I wanted to in my head.”
-But her parents also prized success in the real world: They even gave her an androgynous name, on the assumption that she would later climb the corporate ladder.
-“My mom thought it was cool that if you got a business card that said ‘Taylor’ you wouldn’t know if it was a guy or a girl.
+At the same time, her parents valued real-world success.
+They even gave her an androgynous name, believing it would serve her well in the corporate world.
+“My mom thought it was cool that if you got a business card that said ‘Taylor,’ you wouldn’t know if it was a guy or a girl.
 She wanted me to be a business person in a business world.”
-Taylor rode horses competitively as a child, but her main hobby was making up fairy tales and singing the songs from Disney movies by heart.
-At six, she discovered a LeAnn Rimes record, which she began to listen to compulsively.
+Taylor rode horses competitively as a child, but her main passion was storytelling and music: she memorized Disney songs and created her own fairy tales.
+At six, she discovered a LeAnn Rimes record, which she played obsessively.
 “All I wanted to hear from then on was country.
-I loved the amazing female country artists of the Nineties — Faith, Shania, the Dixie Chicks — each with an incredible sound and standing for incredible things.”
+I loved the amazing female country artists of the Nineties—Faith, Shania, the Dixie Chicks—each with an incredible sound and standing for incredible things.”

 «I think that was the trip that made me realize that I needed to be different.
 So I went back to Pennsylvania where I grew up and started writing songs.
 And I picked up a twelve-string guitar and started to play.
 That’s when I started writing every single day after school.
 I would write until 9pm and then do my homework.
 And that’s what I did for about two and a half years straight.»